-The FY 2023 budget requests represents a 0.48 percent decrease over FY 2022.
+The FY 2023 budget requests represents a 3.94% increase over FY 2022.
 This year, the Command Staff of the Police Department analyzed each expenditure line and made several cost cutting adjustments.
-The primary drivers contributing to any increases include a notably higher cost for motor vehicle fuel, increases in training and other assorted costs required by the police accountability act, and an increase in clothing and dry goods to account for the remaining transition to the new uniform and patch.
+The primary drivers contributing to any increases include a notably higher cost for motor vehicle fuel, increases in training and other assorted costs required by the police accountability act, an increase in clothing and dry goods to account for the remaining transition to the new uniform and patch, and an increase to the capital request (last year our vehicle allocation was reduced to 5.
+This year we are requesting of 12 vehicles to get current on our vehicle replacement plan).
+This request also includes two electric vehicles, and a significant technology upgrade to the Police Department's classroom, which is heavily utilized for training and community meetings.